eldoy/waveorb-site/app/pages/doc/client.md

 ### Uploads

 Uploads are dead simple.
-Just attach it to a click event in the browser and pass the upload input's files as options:
+Just attach it to a click event in the browser and pass the upload input's files as options.

+Create the upload handler:
 ```js
 // Upload from browser
 function handleUpload() {